International Travel and COVID-19

 Public displays of affection are considered to be inappropriate at many of Nepal’s religious sites.

 The economy is largely cash-based; however, credit cards can be used in major stores, hotels and restaurants.
-Automated banking machines are available in larger cities such as Kathmandu and Pokhara.
+ATMs are available in larger cities such as Kathmandu and Pokhara.

-Natural disasters & climate
+Natural disasters and climate

 Nepal is located in an active seismic zone and there is a continued risk of earthquakes, aftershocks and landslides.